-Figure 33.
+Figure 46.
 Rule Wizard - Events tab for License Plate Recognition

-After selecting the camera or IO/VMD devices, select the Alarm Type.
+After selecting the camera, select the Alarm Type.
+(The motion detection on the camera must be a Symphony analytic.)

-- Alarm on all license plates a useful option when a perimeter should not be crossed at a specific time, for example, a parking lot at night - Alarm only on license plates in the list (black list) any plates seen by the system that are on the list will raise an alarm

-- Alarm only on license plates in the list (white list) any plates seen by the system that are not on the list will cause an alarm - You can Add a license, Remove a license, or Clear the list of license plates. - You can Import a black list or white list of license plates.
-The list must be stored in .CSV format, for example, license plate number [comma] followed by plate type. - ABCD123, Ontario - 171807, Illinois - You can Export the list to save it on your computer for future use as well.
+- Alarm on all license plates a useful option when a perimeter should not be crossed at a specific time, for example, a parking lot at night - Alarm only on license plates in the list (black list) any plates seen by the system that are on the list will raise an alarm - Alarm only on license plates in the list (white list) any plates seen by the system that are not on the list will cause an alarm - You can Add a license, Remove a license, or Clear the list of license plates. - You can Import a black list or white list of license plates.
+The list must be stored in .CSV format, for example, license plate number [comma] followed by plate type.

+ABCD123, Ontario

+171807, Illinois

+You can Export the list to save it on your computer for future use as well.
 The list will be stored in .CSV format, for example, license plate number [comma] followed by plate type.